 Andrew Miller is the managing principal at Bose Public Affairs Group.
 Since joining the firm in 2000, Andrew has established his reputation in the public affairs industry on a variety of issues with a primary focus in state and local government relations.
 His areas of expertise include direct lobbying, stakeholder engagement, community involvement, strategic planning, and political action committee management.

-Miller earned his undergraduate degree from Frostburg State University.
+Andrew earned his undergraduate degree from Frostburg State University.

 Honors / Awards

-Miller previously served as a mayoral appointment to the Indianapolis International Airport Authority and as an advisory board member for the St. Joseph Institute for the Deaf.
+Andrew has been appointed to the boards of the Fort Harrison Reuse Authority and the Indiana Stadium and Convention Building Authority.
+He previously served as a mayoral appointment to the Indianapolis International Airport Authority and as an advisory board member for the St. Joseph Institute for the Deaf.
 He also volunteered as a host committee member for the 2002 meeting of the National Black Caucus of State Legislators in Indianapolis.

-Prior to moving to Indiana, Miller was appointed by the Governor of Maryland to a one-year commission as a member of the University System of Maryland Board of Regents.
+Prior to moving to Indiana, Andrew was appointed by the Governor of Maryland to a one-year commission as a member of the University System of Maryland Board of Regents.
 During his tenure on the board, he was a member of the Education Policy and Advancement Committees.